 I think it’s one that you wouldn’t really know, which is called Trade Winds from the Queen of the Night album.
 It’s a beautiful song.

-What was the music scene like, back then?
+What was the music scene like, back in the day?

 Well, I think it was better back in the old days, it was exciting, you know, people were trying new things.
 The world was open to everybody, and I think everybody of my generation, music-wise, grabbed it with both hands.
 We were like “This is an exciting time, this is history being made” – because don’t forget that it wasn’t long after the war.
-So, maybe it’ll be the same this time after the virus which was like a war.
 We were all jobbing musicians in those days, we knew we wanted to perform, and success was a by-product of what we were doing.
-Actually, when I was young and I was working as a window dresser during the way, the money was shite, it was terrible; my income was £2, 11s 4p a week [11s meant 11 shillings; England stopped using the shilling in 1971], so when I started gigging I was making more money, at least £10 a gig back into those days.
+Actually, when I was young and I was working as a window dresser during the day, the money was shite, it was terrible; my income was £2, 11s 4p a week [11s meant 11 shillings; England stopped using the shilling in 1971], so when I started gigging I was making more money, at least £10 a gig back into those days.
 But nowadays, people see the money sign first.
 We learned our craft by getting out there, and gigging where audiences were small; it was a great training ground.
 We were all musicians and in the same “boat” together, I got on really well with the boys, they were very supportive and when I look back, I am in awe that we all had the same management and it was a surreal but powerful time, and family meant everything to each of us.

-What was your relationship with the Beatles and the Beatlemania?
+What was your relationship with The Beatles and Beatlemania?

 I was one of those kids that went and see them in Scotland and I was screaming my head off!
 Yeah, I loved it.
 It was exciting.
-One of the most exciting albums I had back in that time was Sergeant Pepper’s Lonely Hearts Club Band.
+One of the most exciting albums I had back at that time was Sergeant Pepper’s Lonely Hearts Club Band.
 It was absolutely wonderful.
 I couldn’t believe it, it was wonderful.
 And the album cover was breaking news, was just wonderful.
 I met a few Beatles and I made a record with Ringo Starr years ago at Tittenhurst Park in that little house with little cottages down there and it was just wonderful, it was fabulous.
 A lot of people made their albums there.
 And of course, I became very friendly with Ringo’s wife Maureen – she was one of my best friends.
-She’s dead.
-But we all had such a fantastic time, we were very lucky and valued the opportunity we had together and as individuals.
+She’s dead [Ringo Starr’s first wife Maureen Cox died in 1994 ] but we all had such a fantastic time, we were very lucky and valued the opportunity we had together and as individuals.

-Okay, listen: people always found conspiracy theories throughout my lifetime and I’m 76, and they will continue to find conspiracy theories.
+Okay, listen: people have always found conspiracy theories throughout my lifetime and I’m in my seventies as we speak, and they will continue to find conspiracy theories.
 It’s like the aliens, so that’s not only swirled around conspiracy theories.

-What do you think of streaming music events as opposed to live music events?
+What do you think of streaming events as opposed to live music events?